farah2p/farah-capstone1-covid-prediction/README.md

 5) Model Training: Train the LSTM model using the prepared training dataset.
 This involves feeding the input sequences of the past 30 days' cases and training the model to predict the next day's number of new cases.
 Configure the training parameters by setting the number of epochs to 100.
 6) Model Evaluation: Evaluate the trained LSTM model using the testing dataset.
 Measure the performance of the model using  mean absolute error (MAE).
 Assess the model's ability to accurately predict the number of new cases in Malaysia.
 7) Model Deployment: Once satisfied with the model's performance, deploy it to make predictions on new, unseen data.
 Implement a mechanism to input the latest available data and obtain the model's predictions for future time steps.

+## Model Summary
+The deep learning model architecture used in this project is as follows:
+- Input layer: Accepts the input shape of the data.
+- LSTM layer 1: Consists of 64 LSTM units and returns sequences.
+- Dropout layer 1: Helps prevent overfitting by randomly dropping 20% of the LSTM units' outputs.
+- LSTM layer 2: Consists of 64 LSTM units and returns sequences.
+- Dropout layer 2: Helps prevent overfitting by randomly dropping 20% of the LSTM units' outputs.
+- LSTM layer 3: Consists of 64 LSTM units.
+- Dropout layer 3: Helps prevent overfitting by randomly dropping 20% of the LSTM units' outputs.
+- Dense layer: Single output neuron for regression without activation.
+- The model is compiled using the Adam optimizer, mean squared error (MSE) loss function, and metrics such as mean absolute error (MAE), MAPE, and MSE.

 ## Project Output
 After training the concrete crack image classification model, the following results were obtained:
 - Training Loss: 0.0014